-New homes not only increase the population, they help to redress the balance towards the national demographic profile, because new homes are usually occupied by younger families who are currently excluded from this area due to affordability and lack of family homes.
+New homes not only increase the population, they help to redress the balance towards the national demographic profile, because new homes are usually occupied by younger families who are currently under represented in this area due to affordability and lack of family homes.
 Just the extra customers who bus operators rely upon for custom.